scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

     if __name__ == '__main__':
         FlowProject().main()

 When this project is run using signac-flow's command line API (``python project.py run``), the user's current city is written into the job document Ann Arbor in this case.
-(Hardik doesn't know if it's a good idea to display a high level of detail for the paper, but if we decide not to put this, we can delete later)
 Operations can have preconditions and postconditions that define their eligibility, e.g. the existence of an input file in a job's workspace or a key in the job document (as shown in the above snippet) can be a precondition that must be met before an operation can be executed, or a postcondition that indicates an operation is complete.
 However, this type of conditional workflow can be inefficient when sequential workflows are coupled with an HPC scheduler interface, because the user must log on to the HPC and submit the next operation after the previous operation is complete.
 This encourages large operations which are not modular and do not accurately represent the individual units of the work-flow limiting signac-flow's utility.

-The concept of a group, implemented by the ``FlowGroup`` class and ``FlowProject.make_group`` interface, allows users to combine multiple operations into a group.
+The concept of a group, implemented by the ``FlowGroup`` class and ``FlowProject.make_group`` method, allows users to combine multiple operations into a group.
 Submitting a group allows signac-flow to dynamically resolve preconditions and postconditions of operations as each operation is executed, making it possible to combine separate operations (e.g. for simulation and analysis and plotting) into a single submission script with the expectation that all will execute despite later operations depending on the former.
 Furthermore, groups are aware of directives and can properly combine the directives of their constituent operations to specify resources and quantities like walltime whether executing in parallel or serial.

 .. code-block:: python